megantaylor/github-user-browser/README.md

 3.  each result should be clickable and when clicked should display the user's repositories
 4.  when viewing the user repositories, each should display the number of open pull requests

-(Just for fun, I added a pagination component!)
+(Just for fun, I added a fancy pagination component!)